 The last five days have been a whirlwind.
 Three days in San Diego and two days in Austin.

-With drink in hand, I started chatting with Rusty Moore, who runs a site called Fitness Black Book, and an old university friend, Alan Jenks, who runs a site called iHealthology.
+With a drink in hand, I started chatting with Rusty Moore, who runs a site called Fitness Black Book, and an old university friend, Alan Jenks, who runs a site called iHealthology.

 Alan and I went to Simon Fraser University in Burnaby, Canada in the 90s.
 He went off to chiropractic school and is now a chiropractor in the Netherlands.
 (Ya, what a small world.)

 Rusty, Alan, and I chatted about training, exercises, injuries, and pain.

 Alan shared one story that I thought was fascinating.

 Alan had a client that was a truck driver and had neck pain for 15 years.
 As Alan was chatting with the client he asked him about his necklace.

 His client had a heavy necklace that he had around his neck.
 He let Alan know that he had been wearing his necklace for 15 years and had never taken it off.

 Alan got him to take the necklace off for a few days and his fifteen years of neck pain went away.

 Alan’s client has started to introduce the necklace back into his life but makes sure to take it off at night and when he can.

 This story highlights a lot of things.